experimaestro/experimaestro-python/README.md

     cli()
 ```

-which can be launched with `python test.py xp /tmp/helloworld-workdir`
+which can be launched with `python test.py /tmp/helloworld-workdir`